AishwaryaS9/InsightLane/README.md

 ## 🚀 Project Overview

-**InsightLane** is a feature-rich blog application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+**InsightLane** is a feature-rich blog application built using the **MERN** Stack (MongoDB, Express.js, React, Node.js).
 It supports role-based functionality for Admins, Authors, and Readers, ensuring a versatile and engaging blogging experience.

 ---